Seeed-Studio/CodeCraft/README.md

 `PR welcome`

-Thanks for your interest in [contributing](./misc/CONTRIBUTING.md) to this project !
+Here, we’d also love to announce an open call for contributions to Codecraft open source project on GitHub.
+Whether you're a seasoned programmer or just starting out, we welcome contributions of all levels.
+From fixing bugs, to implementing new features & new blocks of functions, to make it compatible with more hardware platforms, to improving the overall codebase, there are many ways in which you can contribute to the project.
+Thanks in advance for your interest in [contributing](./misc/CONTRIBUTING.md) to this project!

 ## License